vacancy/PreciseRoIPooling/README.md

 https://arxiv.org/abs/1807.11590

-**Causion**: To install the library, please `git clone` the repository instead of downloading the zip file, since source files inside the folder `./pytorch/prroi_pool/src/` are symbol-linked.
+**Causion**: To install the library, please `git clone` the repository instead of downloading the zip file, since source files inside the folder `./pytorch/prroi_pool/src/` and `tensorflow/prroi_pool/src/kernels/external` are symbol-linked.
 Downloading the repository as a zip file will break these symbolic links.
 Also, there are reports indicating that Windows git versions also breaks the symbol links.
 See [issues/58](https://github.com/vacancy/PreciseRoIPooling/issues/58).

 ## Brief